 - Do not move candles when burning.

-- Don’t place in a draught or windy position where the candle may fall over.
+- Don’t place it in a draught or windy position where the candle may fall over.

 - Burn candles away from any other flammable material.

-- Never place on TVs, gaming boxes, or other computer-related items.
+- Never place them on TVs, gaming boxes, or other computer-related items.

 - Keep out of direct sunlight as they will melt causing distortion of the wick and melt.

-- Keep the wax pool free from matches, or sticks and other debris as this may cause secondary flames.
+- Keep the wax pool free from matches, sticks, and other debris as this may cause secondary flames.

 - Abide by the manufacturer’s instructions including maximum burn times.

 - Look for candles that are certified cruelty-free and vegan friendly